JackKammerer/PersonalWebsiteBuild/README.md

 This is the source code for my personal website, here at https://jackkammerer.com.
 This code can be modified or otherwise used for any purpose.

-This is a node project, so in order to run use the following command:
+This is a node project, so in order to run use the following commands:

 ```npm install```

 ```npm run dev ```

 Then, navigate to ```localhost:5173``` and you will see the site running.